Addend in Math

 Two addends that are the same number are called identical addends and the process of adding them is called doubling.

-Different Forms of Addends
+Different Forms Of Addends

 Addends are not just positive whole numbers.
 They may appear as negative whole numbers, fractions, decimals, terms, or even complex equations.